“Editing is like pruning the rose bush you thought was so perfect and beautiful until it overgrew the garden.”

 I offer reasonably priced evaluations of any manuscript (actual pricing is based on the length because I read every word).
 My manuscript evaluations not only identify any potential problem areas, but will also offer some solid advice for addressing them.
 I can also provide a publishing assessment, which helps authors determine the best avenue for publishing their books.

 Nonfiction and fiction manuscript evaluations, as well as developmental editing, focus on those elements unique to each form.
+Note that creative nonfiction, such as memoirs, should be structured more like fiction.

 Fiction evaluations delve into: